Hiren879/java-8-features/Solid_Principles.md

 Here **NotificationService** interface will define the behavior of the implementation and class who will implement this interface need to provide the business logic according to their requirements.

+**By doing this we are not modifying existing BAU of any other class whenever new requirement comes which is the main goal of this principle.**